nerc-project/nerc-docs/docs/openstack/backup/backup-with-snapshots.md

 !!! warning "Warning"
     Taking snapshots of volumes that are in use or attached to active instances can result in data inconsistency on the volume.
+This is why we highly recommend, if possible, to **Shut Off** the instance before creating snapshots.

 Once you have the snapshot, you can use it to create other volumes based on this snapshot.
 Creation time for these volumes may depend on the type of the